 AMD came out with the Ryzen Threadripper, an HEDT lineup of CPUs that offered higher core counts, and amazing performance for much cheaper.

-Today, we look at the famous AMD Ryzen Threadripper 1950X; a 16 core, 32 thread monster that supports the TR4 socket by AMD and runs on their X399 platform.
+Today, we are looking at the famous AMD Ryzen Threadripper 1950X, a 16-core, 32-thread monster that supports the TR4 socket by AMD and runs on their X399 platform.

 Now the thing about AMD Ryzen Threadripper 1950X is that it compensates for the insanely high core count by offering lower frequencies.
 The 1950X is clocked at 3.7 Ghz, and can boost up to 3.6 GHz on all cores.

-Now the good thing about the Threadripper 1950X is that it gives you a great performance in all loads; meaning that if you want to use it as a workstation processor, a productivity monster, a gaming power house, or all three of the aforementioned tasks, then you are going to get amazing performance in all those aspects.
+It gives you a great performance in all loads, meaning that if you want to use it as a workstation processor, a productivity monster, a gaming power house, or all three of the aforementioned tasks, then you are going to get amazing performance in all those aspects.